-- understand addictions and approaches to intervention, including assessment, treatment, relapse prevention, case management and self-help;
+- Understand addictions and approaches to intervention, including assessment, treatment, relapse prevention, case management and self-help

-- explore specific needs of individuals and groups including, women, youth, the elderly, adult children of alcoholics, people with concurrent disorders, and people with gambling problems.
+- Explore specific needs of individuals and groups including, women, youth, the elderly, adult children of alcoholics, people with concurrent disorders, and people with gambling problems.

 This program requires a formal application.

-Who should take the Addiction Education program
+Who should take McMaster CCE's Addiction Education program?

-- addiction and mental health workers;
+- Addiction and mental health workers

-- counsellors and social workers;
+- Counsellors and social workers

-- law enforcement professionals;
+- Law enforcement professionals

-- health and social service professionals; or,
+- Health and social service professionals

-- anyone aspiring to enter the above fields.
+- Anyone aspiring to enter the above fields

 Program delivery format

-- flexible course load - take as many or as few as you wish at once;
+- Flexible course load - take as many or as few as you wish at once

-- online (self-study) and in-class delivery in Hamilton, Ontario (near Toronto);
+- Online (self-study) and in-class delivery in Hamilton, Ontario (near Toronto)

-- monthly start dates for distance courses;
+- Monthly start dates for distance courses

-- applications accepted throughout the year; and,
+- Applications accepted throughout the year

-- on-site contract training.
+- On-site contract training

 McMaster's online course management system is called Avenue to Learn.
 If any portion of your course will be delivered or available online through Avenue to Learn, we will notify you.